alexporcayo903/Py_rates/README.md

 ## Notes

-If pygame does not work this code can still function by giving the function points as shown in "maze solution"
+If pygame does not work this code can still function by giving the function points as shown in "Turtlesim Without Pygame".